Zimbra-Community/owncloud-zimlet/README.md

 User manual : https://barrydegraaff.github.io/owncloud/

-Integrate any WebDAV server in Zimbra Collaboration, currently tested with ownCloud 9.1, Nextcloud 16-17, Seafile 7.0.7, Alfresco Enterprise - 5.2.0 and Nuxeo.
+Integrate any WebDAV server in Zimbra Collaboration, currently tested with ownCloud 9.1, Nextcloud 20, Seafile 7.0.7, Alfresco Enterprise - 5.2.0 and Nuxeo.

 Supported Zimbra versions 8.8.15 ***if you are upgrading to 8.8.15 patch 5, rerun the installer or follow: https://github.com/Zimbra-Community/owncloud-zimlet/issues/229***

 Zimbra Desktop is not supported and does not work.
-Ubuntu 12.04 is not supported (https://github.com/Zimbra-Community/owncloud-zimlet/issues/117) If you have trouble installing on Ubuntu see below on the known issues.
+Ubuntu 18 is minimal supported version.
+If you have trouble installing on Ubuntu see below on the known issues.

 Bugs and feedback: https://github.com/Zimbra-Community/owncloud-zimlet/issues